 We like a high protein breakfast because it fuels our bodies for morning chores, and our brains for school.
 Carb or sugar-heavy breakfasts just lead to blood sugar crashes, foggy thinking, and the need to get out snacks right in the middle of math lessons.
 Yikes.
 Nobody wants that.
 When we eat a protein-packed breakfast, it fuels our whole morning with energy and good attitudes.
 Here’s some more high-protein breakfast options our family loves:

-- The Ultimate Breakfast Smoothie (make this is if your kids need fast something while the muffins bake!)
+- The Ultimate Breakfast Smoothie (make this is if your kids need something fast while the muffins bake!)